azim-abdool/teaching-portfolio/index.md

 Welcome to the teaching portfolio of **Azim Abdool**, Instructor in Computer Systems Engineering at The University of the West Indies, St. Augustine.

-This site documents my teaching history, curriculum work, innovation projects, and scholarly contributions.
+This site documents my teaching history, curriculum work, innovative projects, and scholarly contributions.

 📫 [Email](mailto:azim.abdool@uwi.edu)
 🔗 [LinkedIn](http://tt.linkedin.com/pub/azim-abdool/21/968/931/)